TheHeinzLol/RSNA_mammo/README.md

   - Write training and test loops for pytorch.
   - Use tensorboard to track performance.
   - Apply transfer learning or come up with own model architecture.
 Hardware is a limiting factor, so I am inclined towards transfer learning.
-  - Load images to GoogleDrive to train in Colab.
+  - Deprecated: Load images to GoogleDrive to train in Colab.
+  - Load data to Kaggle ant train models there.
   - Reduced data amount for Google Colab.
   - Wrote custom Dataset class.